Teen drug use worries PM, calls for action

 Saturday 16 August 2025 | 07:00

-Mr Rabuka said the incident highlights a growing public health crisis among Fiji’s youth, linking drug abuse to the spread of HIV and AIDS.
+Prime Minister Sitiveni Rabuka has sounded the alarm over growing public health concerns among Fiji’s youth, linking drug abuse to the spread of HIV and AIDS.

-Prime Minister Sitiveni Rabuka has highlighted concerns over the spread of HIV among young Fijians, drawing parallels with neighbouring Papua New Guinea, which recently declared an HIV outbreak affecting Indigenous communities.
+Mr Rabuka drew parallels with neighbouring Papua New Guinea, which recently declared an HIV outbreak affecting Indigenous communities.

 “Health officials are limited in what they can do.
 The Government is limited in what we can do,” he said.